Ghalia Benali: Slides of life

 As a child with a wild imagination, Benali virtually traveled the world in her head without ever leaving the comfort of her home.
 Feeling chased out of her safe haven, Benali refused to accept the reality of selling her house which embodied her dreams and memories.
-Mourning her past, the songstress started showing a fascination in creating miniature worlds, with their own fantasy and drama, in small boxes.
+Mourning her past, she started showing a fascination with creating miniature worlds, with their own fantasy and drama, in small boxes.
 Each box is a slide of life, a vulnerable little world that is a cabinet of curiosity.
 The observer feels sympathy and recognizes himself in the tiny figures, relating to their ignorance and frailty.
 There is only enough space for one viewer at a time, which gives a sense of privacy and intimacy.

 Benali chose the dolls used in architectural modelling to represent her characters.
 The boxes have a vintage feel to them, like most of Benali's work, which is about memories and souvenirs.
 All the objects, fabrics, jewelry, and tiny details are covered in dirt, torn, and shredded.
 Benali aimed at recycling un-useful objects in our daily life, to give them a new purpose and meaning.
 The dioramas, as the musician named them, incorporate a painted background that employ a false perspective and carefully modifying the scale of objects.

 Underskin

 One of the most spiritual and philosophical projects Benali has worked on is "Underskin".
 During an extremely rough patch in the musician's life, feelings such as anger, jealousy, hatred, and sadness emerged, along with many unanswered questions.
 The spiritual aspect of the project was depicted in all the different answers found that carried the same message.
 This was a message of visualizing life's experience, standing in the middle of a universe, connecting the land and sky, and just being one with the surroundings.
 It all started in 2005 when Benali envisioned existence as a tree that gave out life through branches that intertwined and flourished.
-The songstress's pregnancy was portrayed as a tree with its roots entrenched in a hemisphere that represented a mother's belly.
-The deeply embedded roots in the soil represented a myth regarding the unborn's personality, hidden deep inside the songstress's body.
+Her pregnancy was portrayed as a tree with its roots entrenched in a hemisphere that represented a mother's belly.
+The deeply embedded roots in the soil represented a myth regarding the unborn's personality, hidden deep inside her body.

 Benali used ink, needle, and a vintage pencil plume and chose one of her paintings to be tattooed on her body.
 The message of "Underskin" is that one is the tree, the branches and the fruit.
 Inside oneself lies a fountain that never dries out.